Learning from N-Tuple Data with M Positive Instances: Unbiased Risk Estimation and Theoretical Guarantees: Preliminaries

-and an unlabeled distribution is typically used to identify class marginals.
-Our NTMP formulation generalizes the pairwise cases to $n$-tuples with \emph{known positive counts $m$}: when $(n,m)=(2,1)$ it recovers dissimilar pairs; when $(n,m)\in\{(2,0),(2,2)\}$ it recovers similar pairs.
+\paragraph*{Pairwise similarity/dissimilarity supervision} Another related line learns from pairwise same-label (SU) or different-label (DU) constraints.
+Here the weak labels reside in \( \mathcal{Y}_{\mathrm{S}}=\{(+1,+1),(-1,-1)\},\quad \mathcal{Y}_{\mathrm{D}}=\{(+1,-1),(-1,+1)\} \) and an unlabeled distribution is typically used to identify class marginals.
+NTMP formulation generalizes the pairwise cases to $n$-tuples with known positive counts $m$: when $(n,m)=(2,1)$ it recovers dissimilar pairs; when $(n,m)\in\{(2,0),(2,2)\}$ it recovers similar pairs.
 Unlike methods that require pair identities, orders, or confidence scores, NTMP uses only count-level constraints and still admits an unbiased-risk objective once coupled with an unlabeled reference.

-\paragraph*{Learning from Label Proportions (LLP).} LLP assumes bags of unlabeled instances with observed \emph{class proportions} per bag, aiming at instance-level prediction.
+\paragraph*{Learning from Label Proportions (LLP).} LLP assumes bags of unlabeled instances with observed class proportions per bag, aiming at instance-level prediction.
 Early work established proportion-based formulations and consistency under identifiable mixture assumptions \cite{JMLR:v10:quadrianto09a}; max-margin variants (often termed proportion-SVM) optimize latent labels subject to proportion constraints \cite{pmlr-v28-yu13a}; other approaches cast LLP as constrained clustering/partitioning \cite{stolpe2011llp}; recent analyses view LLP through mutual contamination with identification and risk consistency \cite{NEURIPS2020_fcde1491}, alongside practical adaptations to high-dimensional data \cite{SHI20189} and adversarial training \cite{NEURIPS2019_4fc84805}.
-A known limitation of \emph{pure} LLP is non-identifiability when all bags share the same proportion, as the constraints collapse to a single global mean.
-In contrast, NTMP supervises via \emph{exact positive counts} in fixed/variable-size tuples and combines them with an auxiliary unlabeled pool of known prior to derive a \emph{closed-form} unbiased risk (with stability corrections).
+A known limitation of pure LLP is non-identifiability when all bags share the same proportion, as the constraints collapse to a single global mean.
+In contrast, NTMP supervises via exact positive counts in fixed/variable-size tuples and combines them with an auxiliary unlabeled pool of known prior to derive a closed-form unbiased risk (with stability corrections).
 Thus, while NTMP shares LLP’s motivation of aggregate supervision, its identification route and training objective are closer in spirit to UU-style risk reconstruction.